 Stanadyne sells the Performance Formula One Shot in cases of 24 bottles.
 Each bottle can treat up to 30 gallons of diesel fuel.
 While the Performance Formula One Shot isn’t the most affordable diesel fuel additive on the market, the benefits justify the costs.

-- Not the most affordable additive on the market
+- Cons: Not the most affordable additive.

 It wasn’t easy choosing between this and our overall pick.
 Sadly, the Power Service diesel fuel additive came in second.
 But don’t be fooled, there is a lot to like about this product.
 It may even be the one for you if you’re on a budget.